Women's Tennis Association

 The Women's Tennis Association (WTA) is the principal organizing body of women's professional tennis.
-The association governs the WTA Tour, which is the worldwide professional tennis tour for women, and was founded to create a better future for women's tennis.
-The WTA's corporate headquarters are in St. Petersburg, Florida, with its European headquarters in London and its Asia-Pacific headquarters in Beijing.
+The association governs the WTA Tour, which is the worldwide professional tennis tour for women.
+The WTA was founded to create a better future for women's tennis.
+The WTA's corporate headquarters is in St. Petersburg, Florida, with its European headquarters in London and its Asia-Pacific headquarters in Beijing.

-The Women's Tennis Association was founded in June 1973 by Billie Jean King, and traces its origins to the inaugural Virginia Slims tournament, arranged by Gladys Heldman, sponsored by Joe Cullman, CEO of Philip Morris, and held on 23 September 1970 at the Houston Racquet Club in Houston, Texas.
+The Women's Tennis Association was founded in June 1973 by Billie Jean King, Its origins trace back to the inaugural Virginia Slims tournament, which was arranged by Gladys Heldman, sponsored by Joe Cullman, CEO of Philip Morris, and held on 23 September 1970 at the Houston Racquet Club in Houston, Texas.
 Rosie Casals won this first event.

 When the Women's Tennis Association was founded, Billie Jean King was one of nine players that comprised the WTA, also referred to as the Original 9, that included Julie Heldman, Valerie Ziegenfuss, Judy Dalton, Kristy Pigeon, Peaches Bartkowicz, Kerry Melville Reid, Nancy Richey, and Rosie Casals.
 Today, the WTA has more than 2,500 players from nearly 100 countries competing for $146 million in prize money.

 History

 Background

 Tennis's Open Era, in which professional players were allowed to compete alongside amateurs, began in 1968.
 The first Open Tournament was the British Hard Court Championships in Bournemouth.
-Later that year at the first Open Wimbledon, the prize fund difference was 2.5:1 in favor of men.
+Later that year, at the first Open Wimbledon, the prize fund difference was 2.5:1 in favor of men.
 Billie Jean King, a high ranking tennis player in the late 1960s who won several titles, won £750 for taking the title, whilst Rod Laver won £2,000.
 The total prize pool of both competitions were £14,800 and £5,680 for men and women, respectively.
 The tournaments that did not want to provide prize money eventually faded out of the calendar, including the US Eastern Grass Court circuit with stops at Merion Cricket Club and Essex county club.

 The women were being squeezed financially because we had no control in a male-dominated sport.
 Men owned, ran and promoted the tournaments, and because many of them were former players themselves, their sympathies lay with the male players, who argued vociferously that most of the money should be theirs.